someobserver/recurgence/math/02-field-index/index.md

 The following defines the dynamic tensor calculus forming the mathematical scaffolding of Recurgent Field Theory.
 Each symbol here operates dually: as a static reference and as an active operator shaping the manifold it describes.

-The tensors, operators, and fields below form both:
+The tensors, operators, and fields below serve as both:
 1. **Reference architecture** — mathematical primitives for modeling semantic evolution
 2. **Recursive syntax** — operational components that actively shape the manifold they describe